inariksit/GF-testing/doc/README.md

 I generated test cases for `PredVP` in Dutch, and it printed out 30k lines.
 Then I made a rather crude change into the Dutch grammar, removing a parameter from VP, generated test cases for `PredVP` again, and this time it only printed out 20k lines.
 And when I `sort -u`'d the old and the new file, there was no difference.
 This is a rather strong hint that the parameter didn't make any difference -- but is "nothing changed in linearisations" sufficient to prove that?

+### Question marks / nullable arguments

+### Other grammar formalisms

+Such as UD; or anything that can be transformed into GF

+Attribute grammars and then full Haskell programs ^_^